Classic children's songs from cinema

 In this way, children's music not only entertains, but also educates and shapes character from childhood.

-Traditional children's songs are often a fundamental part of childhood, transmitting culture and teachings without needing to be part of a film production.
+Traditional children's songs are usually a fundamental part of childhood, transmitting culture and teachings without having to be part of a film production.

-These melodies accompany daily routines and strengthen family bonds, as well as helping in the cognitive and social development of children.
+These melodies accompany daily routines and strengthen family ties, in addition to helping in the cognitive and social development of children.

 Examples of popular songs and their role

-These songs reinforce everyday habits, such as self-care and respect, becoming accessible and effective educational tools.
+These songs reinforce daily habits, such as personal care and respect, becoming accessible and effective educational tools.

-Furthermore, by being transmitted orally, they promote cultural tradition and a sense of belonging in different communities.
+Furthermore, when transmitted orally, they promote cultural tradition and a sense of belonging in different communities.

 Cultural and family importance

-The children's songs Film and traditional media play an essential role in cultural transmission.
-They are links that bring different generations closer together through music and memory.
+The children's songs cinema and traditional films play an essential role in cultural transmission.
+They are links that bring different generations closer through music and memory.

 Its value goes beyond entertainment, consolidating identity and family roots, and facilitating dialogue between grandparents, parents and children through shared melodies.